Understand what the law requires of you when doing business with other businesses

 Regulation 5 states that a code owner is not permitted to promote (in a code of conduct) advertising that is misleading under the BPRs or comparative advertising that does not meet the listed conditions.

-The CPRs prohibit 'misleading actions' and 'misleading omissions' that cause, or are likely to cause, the average consumer to take a different transactional decision - that is, any decision taken by the consumer concerning the purchasing of the product or whether to exercise a contractual right in relation to the product, including decisions not to act.
+The DMCCA prohibits 'misleading actions' and 'misleading omissions' that are likely to cause the average consumer to take a 'transactional decision' they would not have taken otherwise (this means any decision taken by the consumer concerning the purchasing or supply of the product; the retention, disposal or withdrawal of the product;or whether to exercise a contractual right in relation to the product, including decisions not to act).
 This does not only relate to pre-shopping but includes after-sales and continues for the lifetime of the product.

-Comparative advertising would be considered a misleading action (regulation 5 of the CPRs) if it either:
+Comparative advertising would be considered to be a misleading action (section 226 of the DMCCA) if it involvesany of the following:

-... and if, in both cases, the consumer makes a transactional decision they would not have normally made.
+Ineach case, the consumer must be likely to take a transactional decision they would not have taken otherwise.

 Key legislation